 Other ways to say: Argue, have a conflict

-Fun Fact/Origin: In fencing, crossing swords means starting a fight.
+Fun Fact/Origin: In fencing, crossing swords means beginning a fight.

 8. Sword of Damocles